Studio Policy – For Students Who Are Children

 The assigned lesson time is a standing appointment.
 Students must be dropped off and picked up on time, as I rarely can extend the lesson time when students arrive late.
 I cannot supervise students before or after the lesson.
 Students must remember to bring all currently assigned music books, including the assignment book.
 Fingernails should be short enough not to click on the piano keys.

-September – May I expect each student to take weekly lessons except for the holidays listed above or illness or unsafe traveling conditions.
 Lessons usually will take place if school is cancelled because of inclement weather but it is safe to drive to lessons.
 Let me know if road conditions make it unsafe for you to bring your child to lessons.
 If the student has a contagious illness, please do not come to lessons that day.
 Let me know if we can hold the lesson via videoconferencing.

 Cancellations/Rescheduling/Absences